-If you or someone you know needs help with substance abuse, please call the national Substance Abuse and Mental Health Services Administration (SAMHSA) Abuse Hotline.
+If you or someone you know needs help with substance use disorder, please call the national Substance Abuse and Mental Health Services Administration (SAMHSA) Abuse Hotline.
 They can put you in touch with local resources.

 The MSP Angel Program allows an individual struggling with drug addiction to walk into a MSP post during regular business hours and ask for assistance.
 If accepted into the MSP Angel Program, the individual will be guided through a professional substance abuse assessment and intake process to ensure proper treatment placement.
 An "Angel" volunteer, who is a member of the local community, will be present to support the individual during the process, and to provide transportation to the identified treatment facility.
 All MSP posts are currently participating in the Angel Program.